Access to Work

 Delivered by Job Centre Plus, the programme provides practical advice for businesses wishing to employ disabled people – full time or part-time.
-It offers guidance to disabled individuals who are already working, self-employed or looking for a job.
-Funding is also available to help pay for any adaptations to the working environment or installation of any special equipment, providing it's above and beyond the reasonable adjustments you're legally obliged to provide under the Equality Act.
+It offers a grant and guidance to disabled individuals who are already working, self-employed or looking for a job.
+Funding is available to help pay for any adaptations to the working environment or installation of any special equipment, providing it's above and beyond the reasonable adjustments you as an employer are legally obliged to provide under the Equality Act.

 How it Works